Getting Your Child Out the Door In the Morning

 8. Keep the routine as simple as possible.

 So, for instance, you may want to rethink breakfast.
 I know, you want to serve your child a hot breakfast at the table.
 Me too.
-But I have one kid who just wasn't ready to eat as soon as she got up, so there were times when she regularly ate a sandwich in the car.
+But I have one kid who just wasn't ready to eat as soon as she got up, so there were many times when she regularly ate a sandwich in the car.
 No less healthy, more peaceful -- a better start to the day.

 Worried about brushing teeth?
 I handed her a toothbrush and sippy cup of water after her sandwich.
 No toothpaste in the mornings for a few months.
 If you consider that too much of a compromise, you'll need to find a solution that works for you, but my point is that there are no rules.
 Why can't they sleep in the teeshirt and leggings they'll wear to school?
 Why can't you just put her hair in a ponytail instead of brushing it, or braid it after her bath, let her sleep with it in the braid and wear it to school without brushing?